codio-c5/C5-im/.guides/content/Instructional-Elements-efe2.md

 |||

 |||xdiscipline
-**Across the Disciplines:** Essays that give examples of the topic applied in another discipline.
+**Across the Disciplines:**
+Give examples of the topic applied in another discipline.
 Examples are pulled from literature, language, history, mathematics, and business.
 |||

 |||calendar
 **A Day in the Life of …** Career videos  from people in cybersecurity positions talking about their work.
-Emphasis on women, people of color, and relatable role models so that students can picture themselves in today's cybersecurity professions.
+The intent is to relatable role models to help students picture themselves in today's cybersecurity professions.
 |||

 |||hackathon